HackDagos/writeups/HackPackCTF 2023/web/WolfHowl.md

 `"OR 1=1 --"`

-ok by forcing the field to True the site responds to us with all the artists in the database at this point we have confirmation of a sql injection
+ok by forcing the field to True the site responds to us with all the artists in the database at this point we have confirmation of a SQL injection

 ![site](img/WolfHowl_or.png)